jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 }
 ```

 In this section, I am handling a `NULL` value being passed.
 The function then returns `NULL` but tells Alteryx that evaluation was successful (`return 1`).
-When thinking about the design of Alteryx funciton, how you handle `NULL` is a very important consideration.
+When thinking about the design of Alteryx function, how you handle `NULL` is a very important consideration.

 ```
 pReturnValue->isNull = 0;